Mumble-SRL/MPush-Flutter/README.md

 # Installation

-You can install the MBurger SDK using pub, add this to your `pubspec.yaml` file:
+You can install the MPush SDK using pub, add this to your `pubspec.yaml` file:

 ```yaml
 dependencies: